 While it’s bad enough not being able to connect all of your personal devices to your VPN, this problem becomes even more frustrating whenever you are looking at using a VPN to protect your family’s online browsing.

-Luckily, Buffered VPN offers one of the most generous simultaneous connection limits in the industry.
+Luckily, Buffered offers one of the most generous simultaneous connection limits in the industry.

-Unlike most premium providers, Buffered VPN allows you to simultaneously connect five devices to their network.
+Unlike most premium providers, Buffered allows you to simultaneously connect five devices to their network.

-This means that you should have enough connection slots for all of your personal devices and even a few of your friend’s and family’s.
+This means that you should have enough connection slots for all of your personal devices and even a few of your friend’s and families.

-6. Buffered is Easy to Use and Quick to Install
+6. Easy to Use and Quick to Install

-After creating your account, all you will need to do is follow a simple series oon-screenen prompts to get started with Buffered.
+After creating your account, all you will need to do is follow a simple installation to get started with Buffered.

 Unlike other VPN providers, Buffered didn’t make me restart my device once installation was complete.
 I was simply taken to their software and given the opportunity to select my desired network.

 Once you do open up the application, you will find that Buffered is incredibly intuitive and easy to use (which is partially due to their sparse offering of features and settings).

 One of the coolest features of Buffered’s software is that they provide you with a real-time analysis of your network’s stats.